Orbitroll/MoshePizza/README.md

   secret = "<your-gmail-app-password>"
   ```
 - For production, load secrets from environment variables and do not commit them.
-- The sender address is currently hard‑coded in `invoices_system/dynamic_invoices.py` (`pizzamosheyavne@gmail.com`).
+- The sender address is currently hard-coded in `invoices_system/dynamic_invoices.py` (`pizzamosheyavne@gmail.com`).
 Update to your address if needed.

 ---